 1. Raise the wiper arm off the windshield.

 2. Disconnect the blade assembly from the wiper arm by pushing in the lock tab.
-Hold it in while you push the blade assembly toward the base of the arm.
+Hold the lock tab in while you push the blade assembly toward the base of the arm.